 b) Cause or Voluntary Termination.
-Upon the Termination of Services of a Participant for cause (as defined herein) or if it is discovered after such Termination of Services that such Participant had engaged in conduct that would have justified a Termination of Services for Cause, all outstanding Options shall immediately be canceled, provided that upon any such termination the Committee may, in its discretion, require the Participant to promptly pay to the Company (and the Company shall have the right to recover) any gain the Participant realized as a result of the exercise of any Option that occurred within one (1) year prior to such Termination of Services or the discovery of conduct that would have justified a Termination of Services for Cause.
-Termination of Services shall be deemed to be for "Cause" for purposes of this Section 8(b) if the Participant shall have committed fraud or any felony in connection with the Participant's duties as a director of the Company or willful misconduct or any act of disloyalty, dishonesty, fraud or breach of trust, confidentiality or fiduciary duties as to the Company or the commission of any other act which causes or may reasonably be expected to cause economic or reputational injury to the Company.
+Upon the Termination of Services of a Participant for cause (as defined herein) or if it is discovered after such Termination of Services that such Participant had engaged in conduct that would have justified a Termination of Services for Cause, all outstanding Options shall immediately be canceled, provided that upon any such termination the Committee may, in its discretion, require the Participant to promptly pay to the Company (and the Company shall have the right to recover) any gain the Participant realized as a result of the exercise of any Option that occurred within one (1) year prior to such Termination of Services or the discovery of conduct that would have justified a Termination of Services shall be deemed to be for "Cause" for purposes of this Section 8(b) if the Participant shall have committed fraud or any felony in connection with the Participant's duties as a director of the Company or willful misconduct or any act of disloyalty, dishonesty, fraud or breach of trust, confidentiality or fiduciary duties as to the Company or the commission of any other act which causes or may reasonably be expected to cause economic or reputational injury to the Company.

 c) Other Termination.
-In the event of Termination of Services for any reason other than as provided in Section 8(a) and 8(b), all outstanding Options then exercisable and not exercised by the Participant prior to such Termination of Services shall remain exercisable (to the extent exercisable by such Participant immediately before such termination) for a period of three (3) months after such termination, provided that the Committee in its discretion may extend such time period to up to one (1) year from the date of the Participant's Termination of Services, but in no event beyond the expiration of the stated term of such Options.
+In the event of Termination of Services for any reason other than as provided in Section $8(\underline{a})$ and $8(\underline{b})$ , all outstanding Options then exercisable and not exercised by the Participant prior to such Termination of Services shall remain exercisable (to the extent exercisable by such Participant immediately before such termination) for a period of three (3) months after such termination of Services, but in no event beyond the expiration of the stated term of such Options.